Spaces of harmonic surfaces in non-positive curvature

 \begin{subsection}{First order kernels} We don't need explicit information for the singularity for the first order kernel, but we do need to know the rate at which it blows up.
 A calculation is given in \cite[Appendix A]{Ma}, that strongly uses that $\nabla_{\overline{z}}=\overline{\partial}$ for the Koszul-Malgrange holomorphic structure.
 Here we give a different method that works in more generality (and applicable for higher order kernels).

 We find the first order kernel with respect to the tangent vector $\frac{\partial}{\partial z}$.
 Taking real and imaginary parts, we can then get any kernel.
 Extend the vector $U$ in a local trivialization so that $\nabla_z U(p)=0$.
 For $z\in\Omega'$, $\zeta\in\Omega$, we thus have a well-defined function $X(z,\zeta)$ such that for all $V\in\Gamma(\mathbf{F})$.
-Here we are changing our notation: $\tilde{X}$ is integrated in $\zeta$ rather than $z$.
-From the work above, $\tilde{X}(z,\zeta)$ takes the form where, for fixed $z$, $B(z,\zeta)$ is locally $C^{0,\alpha}$ in $\zeta\neq z$.
+From the work above, $X(z,\zeta)$ takes the form where, for fixed $z$, $B(z,\zeta)$ is locally $C^{0,\alpha}$ away from $\{\zeta=z\}$.
 This function is not regular and in fact blows up on the diagonal (unless $U(z)=0$).
 Away from the diagonal, regularity in $z$ is the maximum of regularity of $U$ and the vector bundle: from the construction, we can choose $\mu_n$ and $S_n$ to vary nicely with $z$ for each $n$, and then we get the correct regularity in the limit.

 Observe in $\Omega'$.
 In terms of our integrals, differentiating under the integral via dominated convergence, we get Setting $z=0$, we find that the first order kernel is given by $\nabla_z X(0,\zeta)$.
 From this we deduce the following. \begin{prop} In the complex coordinate $z$, the reproducing kernel is of the form